Jovit Baldivino: Personal life

 Baldivino fathered a daughter with his girlfriend Laurice Khaye Bermillo.
 After separating from Bermillo, Baldivino entered into a relationship with Shara Chavez which lasted from September 2015 to February 2017.
 They had a daughter from whom Baldivino became estranged after the couple broke up.
 Prior to his death, he was engaged to Camille Ann Miguel.

-Death
+Health problems and death

 On December 3, 2022, Baldivino was rushed to the Jesus of Nazareth Hospital in Batangas City after he experienced difficulty of breathing after performing a song during a Christmas party.
 He subsequently suffered a mild hemorrhagic stroke, and fell into a coma after an operation.
 He never regained consciousness and eventually died due to a brain aneurysm on December 9, 2022.
-He was laid to rest beside the grave of his younger brother, Justine, on December 14 at the Paradise View Memorial Garden in Padre Garcia, Batangas.
+He was buried beside the grave of his younger brother Justine on December 14 at the Paradise View Memorial Garden in Padre Garcia, Batangas.
 He was 29 years old.